figital/base/README.md

 ... but the button will toggle you in and out of full screen. which is where you want to be.

 USAGE: (Chrome)
+* Download this code into a local folder (either zip or git clone)
-* chrome://extensions
+* Enter chrome://extensions into the URL bar
-* "Load Unpacked Extension
+* Click the "Load Unpacked Extension" button and select the local folder
-* Launch
+* Click the "Launch" link for this new extension